Miles Routledge: 2021 trip to Afghanistan

-In November 2021 Routledge signed a publishing contract with Antelope Hill Publishing to recount his fall experience during the fall of Afghanistan.
+In November 2021 Routledge signed a publishing contract with Antelope Hill Publishing to recount his experience during the fall of Afghanistan.
 His book Lord Miles In Afghanistan was released December 2022.

-2023 imprisonment by Taliban
+2023 imprisonment by the Taliban

 Routledge departed for a third holiday to Afghanistan in late February 2023, and was apprehended by the Taliban's General Directorate of Intelligence on 2 March 2023.
 The GDI also apprehended a volunteer medic named Kevin Cornwell and an unidentified hotel manager, both British citizens.
 Routledge was released from Taliban custody in October 2023.